Sync Action UI Elements Examples

 The label value is optional.

-When used in Python, you can use the SelectElement class as return value.
+When used in Python, you can use the SelectElement class as a return value.

 Dynamically loaded multi select